HoussemDellai/azure-network-course/205_nva_opnsense/Readme.md

 ## Introduction to OPNsense

 In today’s cloud-driven world, securing your infrastructure is more critical than ever.
-One powerful solution is Opnsense.
+One powerful solution is OPNsense.
 OPNsense is a powerful [open-source](https://github.com/opnsense/core) firewall that can be used to secure your virtual networks.
-Originally forked from pfSense, which itself evolved from [m0n0wall](https://m0n0.ch/), Opnsense is based on `FreeBSD` and provides a user-friendly web interface for configuration and management.
+Originally forked from pfSense, which itself evolved from [m0n0wall](https://m0n0.ch/), OPNsense is based on `FreeBSD` and provides a user-friendly web interface for configuration and management.
-What makes Opnsense Firewall stand out is its rich feature set:
+What makes OPNsense Firewall stand out is its rich feature set:

 * **VPN Support** for point-to-site and site-to-site connections using technologies like WireGuard and OpenVPN.
 * **DNS Management** with options such as OpenDNS and Unbound DNS.